rcbops/rpc-openstack/README.md

 any packages or git sources into wheels and deploys them to the local repo server(s).
-* `repo-pip-setup.yml` - updates the pip configuration on all of the containers to include the rpc-extras source that was created by `repo-build.yml`.
+* `repo-pip-setup.yml` - updates the pip configuration on all of the containers to include the rpc-openstack source that was created by `repo-build.yml`.
 * `rpc-support.yml` - provides holland backup service, support SSH key distribution, custom security group rules, bashrc settings, and other miscellaneous tasks helpful to support personnel.